-Study at a Distance: At (Xth) level, the swordmaster may attempt to study the combat style of an opponent from a distance, as long as that opponent is engaged in combat.
-To do so, the swordmaster makes a (skill?) check once per minute with a DC of 10 + the level of that opponent.
-With five successful checks, the swordmaster may add his Reasoning modifier to all defense skill rolls made against that opponent.
+Study at a Distance: At 6th level, the swordmaster may attempt to study the combat style of an opponent from a distance, as long as that opponent is engaged in combat.
+To do so, the swordmaster makes a Situational Assessment check once per minute with a DC of 10 + the level of that opponent.
+With five successful checks, the swordmaster may add a competence bonus equal to his reasoning Reasoning modifier to all defense skill rolls made against that opponent.

-Study in Combat: At (Xth) level, the swordmaster may study the combat style of an opponent while he is fighting them.
-For each round spend in combat, the swordmaster may make a (skill?) check with a DC equal to 10+ the level of his opponent.
-After three successes, which need not be concurrent (e.g. he can have a success, followed by two failures, then a success, a failure and a success) the swordmaster may add his reasoning modifier to all defense skill rolls against that opponent.
+Study in Combat: At 9th level, the swordmaster may study the combat style of an opponent while he is fighting them.
+For each round spend in combat, the swordmaster may make a Situational Assessment check with a DC equal to 10+ the level of his opponent.
+After three successes, which need not be concurrent (e.g. he can have a success, followed by two failures, then a success, a failure and a success) the swordmaster may add a competence bonus equal to his reasoning reasoning modifier to all defense skill rolls against that opponent.
 With each success, the swordmaster may add